rikhuijzer/blog/posts/nixos.md

 R is immutable in NixOS.
 To install packages two wrappers are provided.
 One for R and one for RStudio.
-Next an example is given to configure R and RStudio with various packages from CRAN, and one package built from GitHub source.
+Next, an example is given to configure R and RStudio with various packages from CRAN, and one package built from GitHub source.
 Specifying the package from GitHub in the NixOS configuration avoids having to run `devtools::install_github("<repository>")` on each computer.

 ```nix